ibm-cloud-docs/ContinuousDelivery/delivery_pipeline_integration.md

    b.
 In the Tool Integrations section, click **{{site.data.keyword.deliverypipeline}}**.

 1. Specify a name for your new pipeline.
-1. If you plan to use your pipeline to deploy a user interface, select the **Show apps in the View app menu** checkbox.
-All of the apps that your pipeline creates are shown in the **View App** list on the toolchain's Overview page.
 1. Select the type of pipeline that you want to create:

-   * **Classic**: Provides an easy to use graphical user interface for defining stages and jobs that run on public shared infrastructure, with support for running individual stages on private workers.
+   * **Classic**: Provides an easy-to-use graphical user interface for defining stages and jobs that run on public shared infrastructure, with support for running individual stages on private workers.
    * **Tekton**: Provides a dashboard that you can use to view the output of [Tekton pipeline](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines) runs on a defined Kubernetes cluster, with support for configuring pipeline definitions repos, the pipeline triggers, where the pipeline runs, and simple secrets.

+1. If you plan to use your pipeline to deploy a user interface, and your pipeline is a Classic pipeline, select the **Show apps in the View app menu** checkbox.
+All of the apps that your pipeline creates are shown in the **View App** list on the toolchain's Overview page.
 1. Click **Create Integration** to add the {{site.data.keyword.deliverypipeline}} to your toolchain.
 1. From your toolchain, on the **Delivery pipelines** card, click the delivery pipeline to view and configure it.
 To learn the basics of configuring a pipeline, see [Building and deploying pipelines](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_build_deploy).